 Queues in RouterOS are processed using CPU resources, so limiting traffic with queues on the devices with relatively weak CPU is not an effective configuration.
 In other words, switch-based units will be overloaded very soon, because they are meant to process layer 2 traffic.
 To avoid such inefficiency, RouterOS allows limiting traffic using switch chips.

-This article applies to CRS3xx series switches and not to CRS1xx/CRS2xx series switches!
+This paragraph applies to CCR2116, CCR2216 devices and CRS3xx, CRS5xx series switches, not to CRS1xx/CRS2xx series switches!

 MAC based traffic scheduling and shaping: [MAC address in UFDB] -> [QoS Group] -> [Priority] -> [Queue] -> [Shaper]